 - a) Online CollegeNet application form and related application materials. - b) Three letters of recommendation addressing the applicant's scholarship and indicating the ability to perform independent Ph.D. level academic and research work. - c) Transcripts showing a 3.5 GPA in all graduate coursework and 3.0 GPA in all undergraduate coursework.
 (WSU students do not need to have their WSU transcripts sent).
-Because of the rigors of the program, a graduate GPA of 3.5 is expected to demonstrate the probability of success at the Ph.D. level. - d) GRE scores sent directly from ETS (reporting code 4705).
-The GRE scores are recommended by some disciplines to show strong verbal and quantitative reasoning skills.
-However, not all disciplines require the GRE. - e) A description of the proposed research topic/area that must include the following: (no more than 3 pages) - Identification of the research topic, and evidence of ability to conduct independent research; - A detailed explanation of why the research topic cannot be researched in an existing Ph.D.-granting unit at WSU; - Identification of three distinct academic disciplines that will be required to support the proposed research: two of which must offer doctoral degrees in their own programs; - o A proposed program of study. - f) Commitment from five faculty members representing each of the three distinct disciplines (academic degree-granting units) to serve on the student's doctoral committee.
+Because of the rigors of the program, a graduate GPA of 3.5 is expected to demonstrate the probability of success at the Ph.D. level.

+- e) A description of the proposed research topic/area that must include the following: (no more than 3 pages) - Identification of the research topic, and evidence of ability to conduct independent research; - A detailed explanation of why the research topic cannot be researched in an existing Ph.D.-granting unit at WSU; - Identification of three distinct academic disciplines that will be required to support the proposed research: two of which must offer doctoral degrees in their own programs; - O A proposed program of study. - f) Commitment from five faculty members representing each of the three distinct disciplines (academic degree-granting units) to serve on the student's doctoral committee.
 All of the faculty members must have doctoral degrees, and at least three of the committee members (including the committee chair) must be permanent tenure/tenure-track faculty members at WSU.
 The fourth committee member must be approved graduate faculty in their degree-granting unit, but does not need to be tenure/tenure-track.
 Emails from the five faculty members should be sent directly to the IIDP program coordinator indicating their commitment to serve on the student's IIDP doctoral committee. - g) A summary statement (two to three pages) by the student identifying the five faculty members, their disciplines, and their contributions towards the IIDP research and program of study.
 The summary statement should clearly discuss the faculty interests and how their disciplinary expertise will support the interdisciplinary approach that is best pursued through the IIDP.
 It is critical to demonstrate that the selected faculty have the expertise in the research area that is planned, and how those faculty will support the student in his/her efforts.
 Given the interdisciplinary nature of the degree, the topic and faculty interests must involve at least three different disciplines.